 Now think about this scenario, about the degrees of separation between YOU and the real person DOING the work.
 The more degrees of separation you have, the more likely you there will be errors and miscommunication.
 That is, if you do not keep checking the work and communicating your expectations.
 Either way, you need to make sure that the high quality you are receiving at the start of your business relationship stays high quality.

 4. Not Outsourcing Enough

 One of the biggest mistakes that entrepreneurs and start-up owners will often make is not outsourcing enough.
 Many business owners are ‘control freaks’ by nature and believe they need to handle everything personally in order for it to be good.
-This means they end up thinly spread and burned out when actually outsourcing would likely result in a more professional job that ultimately provides great
+Hogwash!
+This means they end up spread out too thin and burned out, when the reality is that outsourcing work would likely result in a more professional job that ultimately provides great return for the investment.

 5. Letting the Good Ones Go

-Another big mistake is to let good outsources go.
+Another big mistake when outsourcing work is to let good people go.
 Whether this is because you don’t pay them on time or it’s because you try to see if you can find a cheaper service elsewhere.
 The point is that a good working relationship is something that you should value highly and that isn’t easy to come by.
 If you find a great worker you enjoy doing business with – do everything you can to maintain that relationship!